 Control

 If you're cooking only one type of food that covers the entire grilling surface, then you will want to have consistent heat throughout.
 If you are cooking a variety of foods all at once, you might prefer different temperature zones.
-To test the distribution of heat across a grill, we grilled different food types in different corners of the grill.
+To test the distribution of heat across a grill, we grilled different types of food in different corners of the grill.

 The heat distribution of the Char-Broil 240 grill is not particularly even, likely because the distribution cap does not extend to the farthest reaches at either the front or back.